 The study concluded, “This double-blind, placebo-controlled study suggests that at least in the short-term, Saffron is both safe and effective in mild to moderate Alzheimer’s.”[xxvi]

-Saffron for anxiety & depression
+Saffron for ADHD

 Recommended dose of Saffron is 25 – 30 mg twice per day for mild to moderate depression.